Alex Blackwell: 2008-2009: World Cup and World Twenty20

-A T20 domestic tournament was introduced, and Blackwell was prolific in the six qualifying matches, scoring 31 not out, 32, 30, 41, 33 not out and 24 not out.
-New South Wales won all of the round-robin matches except the fixture against Victoria.
-The two teams met again in the final, and Blackwell failed for the only time in the competition, making a duck as New South Wales fell for 75 in pursuit of 128 for victory.
+2010: National captaincy and World Twenty20 triumph

-After the series, Blackwell led Australia in the Rose Bowl series against New Zealand due to an injury to incumbent captain Jodie Fields.
+Blackwell led Australia in the Rose Bowl series against New Zealand in 2010 due to an injury to incumbent captain Jodie Fields.
 The campaign started with five ODIs in Australia.
 In the first two matches, held at the Adelaide Oval, she made 51 and 34 as the hosts won by 115 runs and six wickets respectively.
 The last three matches of the series were held at the Junction Oval in Melbourne.
 In the third ODI, Blackwell top-scored with 92 as Australia took a 102-run win and sealed the series.
-She was not required to bat in the ten-wicket win in fourth match and made one as Australia took a 5–0 whitewash with a comfortable 103-run win in the final ODI.
 Blackwell ended her first series as captain with 178 runs at 44.50.

 The ODIs were followed by three T20s at Bellerive Oval in Hobart and two more in New Zealand at the start of the second phase of the bilateral contests.
 Blackwell played in every match and Australia was whitewashed.
 The three matches in Hobart were closely fought; Blackwell made 11, top-scored with 40, and added 26 as New Zealand won by two, one and seven runs respectively.
 The hosts won the last two matches in New Zealand convincingly by 59 and 17 runs; Blackwell made 9 and 8 as the Australians were bowled out for 73 and 98.
 She ended the series with 94 runs at 18.80.

 Australia then swept New Zealand 3–0 in the ODIs in New Zealand.
 In the first match, Blackwell made five as Australia came closest to defeat in the ODIs, scraping home by two wickets.
 She made 8 and 44 in last two matches in Invercargill to complete the clean sweep.
 In all the ODIs she made 235 runs at 33.57.
 Blackwell had thus led Australia to eight consecutive ODI wins over New Zealand.